chatwoot/docs/docs/user-guide/features/priority.md

+---
+sidebar_label: "Priority"
+title: "Assigning a priority"
+---

-Prioritising conversations is essential for managing your workload effectively, ensuring that you address urgent issues promptly while still handling less critical matters efficiently.
+Prioritizing conversations is essential for managing your workload effectively, ensuring that you address urgent issues promptly while still handling less critical matters efficiently.
 Chatwoot's priority feature allows you to assign a priority level to each conversation, making it easy to identify which conversations require immediate attention and which ones can wait.

 There are four options available to you: